India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 The system is designed to cut fraud — after all, it's hard to counterfeit your irises.

 But it requires electricity to scan people's biometrics, and Internet access to check them against government databases.
-In India's big cities you'll find those.
+You'll find those in India's big cities.
 In poorer places, you often don't.

 Technical difficulties

 In Jharkhand, one of India's poorest states, Aadhaar is mandatory for food rations.
-A long line forms outside a tiny stucco booth painted lavender with a corrugated metal roof.
+A long line forms outside a tiny stucco booth, painted lavender, with a corrugated metal roof.
 It's a government food ration shop.
-Inside, the distributor scoops out rice, weighs it, and delivers it to customers.
+Inside, the distributor scoops out rice, weighs it and delivers it to customers.

 More than half of Indians are eligible for free or subsidized food.
 In rural Jharkhand, the figure is 86 percent.